 The literal table uses the same lookup procedure, except the search down the hash chain stops when an entry is found with the same textual form and flag fields.
-Thus the string literal "123" and the integer literal 123 have separate entries in the literal table, even though they have the same sttring representations.
-A consequence of this technique is that the integer literals 123 and 0123 have separate entries in the literal table, even though they have the same studies in the literal table, even though they have the same numeric value.
+Thus the string literal "123" and the integer literal 123 have separate entries in the literal table, even though they have the same string representations.
+A consequence of this technique is that the integer literals 123 and 0123 have separate entries in the literal table, even though they have the same numeric value.
 Since most programmers use a reasonably consistent style when expressing literals, this technique usually does not produce many duplicate constants.